jdcloudcom/en/CLI/Installation.md

 	python get-pip.py

-To install the pip using the Linux distribution package administration tools, refer to the installation method:
+To install the pip using the Linux distribution package management tools, refer to the installation method:

 https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers